3u128/DevOps_online_Kyiv_2022Q1/m4/task4.3/readme.md

-task 3
-1
+## Module 4 Linux Essentials
+### Task 4.3

+1. How many states could has a process in Linux?

-5 state
+5 state:

 ```
     'D' = UNINTERRUPTABLE_SLEEP
     'R' = RUNNING & RUNNABLE
     'S' = INTERRRUPTABLE_SLEEP
     'T' = STOPPED
-    'Z' = ZOMBIE
+    'Z' = ZOMBIE (defunct, for porent prosess to tell read exit status)
 ```

-2
+2. Examine the pstree command.
+Make output (highlight) the chain (ancestors) of the current process

-pstree - display a tree of processes
+**pstree** - display a tree of processes

 ```
 pstree -h ubuntu
 ```

-3
+3. What is a proc file system?

 pseudo fs
 Display current state of the kernel.
 Contain info about hw and running process. sys fs - next step of representation hw and proc-ss.

-4
+4. Print information about the processor (its type, supported technologies, etc.)

 ```
 ubuntu@epamhw:~$ cat /proc/cpuinfo | more